 The report, which has been produced since 2002 and is the most comprehensive injury dataset in professional rugby union, found that the overall risk of match and training injury across Premiership Rugby clubs remained within the “expected range” of season-by-season variation.

 The RFU Community Rugby Injury Surveillance Project is now in its eighth year, examining data from over 100 grassroots clubs, playing at levels 3-9.

-The latest season report is available here (PDF 692kB), which shows the key finding that within community rugby the injury rate significantly decreases as the club's league level lowers.
+The report shows the key finding that within community rugby the injury rate significantly decreases as the club's league level lowers.
 This study is used to inform our coach education programmes such as Rugby Ready and the online coaching academy, which will contain significant elements on injury prevention.